TommyJones/tidylda/cran-comments.md

 ## Patch release version 0.0.5
+Resubmission to fix one other instance of an invalid URL.
+All is good now.
+Sorry for missing it the first time.

 This version is a patch.
 In this version I have

 * Fixed "Packages in Suggests should be used conditionally" issue flagged by CRAN